 How to Increase Pages Per Visit and Dwell Time | How to Decrease Bounce Rate | Conversion Rate Optimization

-No two websites are the same; yet there are aspects every brand should convey through their website such as: a value, a message, the product or service on offer, and a call-to-action (CTA).
+No two websites are the same; yet there are aspects every brand should convey through their website such as value, a message, the product or service on offer, and a call-to-action (CTA).

-And, it’s important to factor-in, these key signals will change and adapt with time depending on search trends, consumer behaviors and search engine optimization (SEO) requirements.
+And, it’s important to factor in that these key signals will change and adapt with time depending on search trends, consumer behaviors, and search engine optimization (SEO) requirements.

-As we walk into 2021, there are six individual ways you can design your website while knowing how to increase pages per visit and dwell time for each customer landing on your website.
-These factors will also lean into techniques of how to decrease bounce rate data and head toward conversion rate optimization.
+As we enter 2022, there are six specific ways you can design your website while knowing how to increase pages per visit and dwell time for each customer landing on your website.
+These factors will also use techniques of how to decrease bounce rate and deliver conversion rate optimization.

 1. Nail the first impression

-The first thing your website should do is speak to your customer and allow them to engage with your brand.
-A dull website or a website without any CTAs can lead consumers into a dead end thus increasing your bounce rate; which, is a key factor in conversion as 88% of customers say they research a company’s website before looking to spend their money.
+The first thing your website should do is captivate and speak to your customer and allow them to engage with your brand.
+An unclear or dull website or a website without any CTAs can lead consumers to a dead end, thus increasing your bounce rate; which, is a key factor in conversion as 88% of customers say they research a company’s website before spend their money.

-When you understand your target audience, complete competitor research, inform the customer, and integrate professional grade content to manage the first impression, your online presence will be on its way to conversion rate optimization in 2021.
+When you understand your target audience, complete competitor research, inform the customer, and integrate professional-grade content to manage the first impression, your online presence will be on its way to conversion rate optimization in 2022.

-In the meantime, we’ve gathered some examples of websites who nail the first impression so you can take inspiration for how to increase pages per visit and dwell time.
-After all, 57% of internet users mention not wanting to recommend a page to others that is poorly designed for mobile.
+In the meantime, we’ve gathered some examples of websites that nail the first impression so you can take inspiration for how to increase pages per visit, dwell time, and conversion.
+After all, 57% of internet users mention not wanting to recommend sites to others that are poorly designed for mobile.